JudeClementJose/IMPLEMENTATION-OF-EROSION-AND-DILATION/README.md

-# OpenCV Opening and Closing Operations
+# OpenCV Erosion and Dilation

-## Overview
-This project demonstrates morphological opening and closing operations using Python and OpenCV.
-These operations are commonly used in image preprocessing for noise removal, gap filling, object smoothing, and shape enhancement in computer vision applications.
+This project demonstrates morphological image processing techniques using Python and OpenCV.
+Erosion and dilation are fundamental operations used for noise removal, shape enhancement, object extraction, and preprocessing in computer vision applications.

 ---